agent18/agent18.github.io/_posts/value.markdown

 Well frankly there is no denying that something is terribly wrong when 1,312,433,101 happy children is significantly better than 1,312,433,100 happy children, but then somewhat worse to have 1,312,433,108 happy children.
 This statement seems to be the key.
 If someone says that thats how the eqution is written, I guess we can chuck that argument, because, the brain clearly doesn't understand large numbers.
 If you tell two groups that there are 100,00 people or 100,000,000 people respectively, both the groups would beleive it, as we have no way of imagining or differentiating between the two. i.e., we don't understand numbers of such a scale.
 We can't imagine the difference, other than that it is somehow "much larger".
 For the study, we are talking in billions and adding that with 8 or 1.
 Looking at all the hueristics and biases, the stupid decisions that people make, I think it would be really unwise to conclude that somehow 1,312,433,108 happy children are less worthy of having in this world as opposed to 1,312,433,101 happy children.

+I am tempted to say that it makes sense.
+I am tempted to say that we probably want to donate to a cause rather than what is in the cause.
+I want to say that we probably want to donate to only one thing and pretty much the same amount.
+This could be a hypothesis.
+Looking at it from an evolutionary stand point and considering the tribal stone age mentality, it appears that the analogous situation to this is saving 1 person from the tribe and saving 8 people from the tribe.
+Can't imagine why someone would help the only the induvidual as much and not help the group so much.

+But Why is there such a value system?
 An explanation that the emotional arousal

 In some places it is straight forward, that it is hard to make certain calculations, unless we can point numbers at them as sometimes we cant just make a decision.
 Will you save your mother or father?
 But lets say we are not faced with such situations everyday.: